illutek/kliekskeV2/readme.md

  https://hackernoon.com/how-css-grid-beats-bootstrap-85d5881cf163

 ### Webtechnologies
-- **Yarn** FAST, RELIABLE, AND SECURE DEPENDENCY MANAGEMENT, for devDependencies primarily for gulp.
+- **NPM** FAST, RELIABLE, AND SECURE DEPENDENCY MANAGEMENT, for devDependencies primarily for gulp.
 - **Bower** for the theme Dependencies for this theme Font-awesome 5, wowjs and animate.css
 - **Sass** is the most mature, stable, and powerful professional grade CSS extension language in the world.